DOA – Daughter of Amun

 - Analysis of the human remains will be performed by the team of Dr. Frank Rühli who is in charge of the Paleopathology and Mummy Studies Group at the Institute of Evolutionary Medicine of the University of Zurich.

 - Carbon 14 dating of the different organic remains (human and textile) will be performed by Dr. Irena Hajdas from the Swiss Federal Institute of Technology in Zürich.

 - Study and interpretation of the cartonnage inscriptions will be performed by the Egyptologist Alexandra Küffer.
-She is co-founder and head of the Swiss Coffin Project as well as reseach assistant at the Institute of Evolutionary Medicine Zürich.
+She is co-founder and head of the Swiss Coffin Project.

 - The DOA project is supported by the Ministry of Antiquities of Egypt.
 The project includes an exchange of expertise between Egyptian and Swiss conservators and the Haute Ecole Arc will be giving continous education workshops in Cairo.

 - Office fédéral de la culture, Service transfert des biens culturel : www.bak.admin.ch/patrimoine-culturel/transfert-des-biens-culturel.html